Volunteer with North Paddington Food Bank

 “Many people have no fallback or emergency fund so a redundancy, unexpected bill, benefit delay or change in family support means they find themselves choosing between paying the rent or eating.”

 Food banks help homeless people, whose hostels do not provide lunch, but they are not just for those living on the streets.
 Tara has seen a rapid increase in the amount of people requiring help at the Food Bank, people who are shocked to find they are in such need.
 On the day we spoke with Tara, in September 2016, there had been 34 families needing food (the average usually being 21) and the Food Bank had been unable to help them all.
 Turning families away, some who had not eaten for 5 days, is not acceptable.

 The North Paddington Food Bank has enjoyed some fabulous support from the staff of companies in the Paddington area, and continues to do so, but more assistance is needed.
-Time for Paddington can aid you and your organisation.
+The Paddington Community Programme can aid you and your organisation.

 “Donating food provides direct, instant help and it’s surprising how many essential items you can buy with just an additional couple of pounds on your weekly shop.
 Knowing that our food donations will ensure people in need can enjoy a proper meal is the biggest reward.”

 Louise Gurney, Sponsor at Network Rail, has been arranging collections with her colleagues on behalf of the Food Bank for around 3 years.
 Their donations have proven essential.

 “The team at the Food Bank do all the hard work, providing a collection service from the office on an agreed date, all we have to do is fill the food boxes - it couldn’t be simpler!”